JimCDabc/VBA-challenge/VBAStocks/README.md

 #### ./Images sub-directory

 All images reflect runs on Multiple_year_stock_data.xlsx.
-Filenames marke by "easy", "moderate", and "hard" challenges Some images reflect top of sheet.  others reflect end of data of sheet.
+Filenames marked by "easy", "moderate", and "hard" challenges.
+Some images reflect top of sheet.
+Others reflect end of data of sheet.

 * Easy
   * vbastocks_easy_2016_top.png:  Easy challenge.
 Top of 2016 sheet